 5. Today, the Font scale holds equal global sway as the V-scale, yet despite being around for decades longer, it never crossed the pond—until the last quarter century, climbers rarely bouldered internationally.
 Nonetheless, like the V-scale, the Font scale’s open-endedness has given it staying power: Michel Libert’s L’Abbatoir, done in 1960, is still le forêt’s first and benchmark 7A (V6), even if Font’s current hardest problem merits 8C or V15.
 (The Font scale often uppercases the letter to distinguish it from the French route-climbing scale.)

-, George Meyers of Chockstone Press, whom we should really thank?
+6. Everybody knows that the V-scale takes its name from John Sherman’s nickname, “Verm” or “Vermin.”
+But did you know it was his publisher for the 1991 edition of the Hueco Tanks Climbing and Bouldering Guide, George Meyers of Chockstone Press, whom we should really thank?
 When Sherman turned in the manuscript around 1989, he deliberately left its almost 900 boulder problems unrated.
-“George wasn’t going to print it if I didn’t rate all those things,” says Sherman, so over the next season he set out to adapt and codify an informal scale in use then at Hueco: the V-scale.7.
+“George wasn’t going to print it if I didn’t rate all those things,” says Sherman, so over the next season he set out to adapt and codify an informal scale in use then at Hueco: the V-scale.